saurabhrthakur/Single-chip-photonic-deep-neural-network-with-accelerated-training/README.md

 # Replication and Analysis of a Photonic Deep Neural Network

-This repository contains the source code and documentation for my final-year B.Tech thesis project at the University of Delhi.
+This repository contains the source code and documentation for my final-year B.Sc. thesis project at the University of Delhi.
 The project focuses on the replication and analysis of the groundbreaking paper: "[Single chip photonic deep neural network with accelerated training](https://arxiv.org/abs/2208.01623)" by Saumil Bandyopadhyay, Dirk Englund, et al.

 ## 🎯 Project Goals